shubhi704/MD5/README.md

 Please note -

-             1. If in case your message width is 448 bits then you simply addd "1" bit at the end of the message signal to convert it into padded message.
+             1. If in case your message width is 448 bits then you simply add the "1" bit at the end of the message signal to convert it into the padded message.

-             2. Double Quotation is not a part of message signal.
-And it is not taking null character into account.
+             2. Double Quotation is not a part of the message signal.
+And it is not taking the null character into account.

 **Step 2: Appending the Length**

 In this step, we append the message length using 64 bits at the end of the padded message.
-As your msg length is 30 bits, so you need to append "1E" by representing it using 64 bits.
+As your msg length is 30 bits, you need to append "1E" by representing it using 64 bits.
-But one point to be noted here is, we represented the append length using little endian form.
+But one point to be noted here is, we represented the appended length using the little-endian form.

 00 00 00 00 00 00 00 1E -->   1E 00 00 00 00 00 00 00